OCA/stock-logistics-warehouse/stock_quant_expiration_date_tree/readme/DESCRIPTION.rst

-This module allows to display the life date on its tree view.
+This module allows to display expirations dates on stock quant tree view.